Skip to main content

 What contractor answering services typically cost

 Most contractor answering services fall into one of four pricing models.
-Flat AI plans like OnCrew price by included calls.
+Included-call AI plans like OnCrew price by plan limits plus overage.
 Traditional live services usually price per minute or per call.
 A small group of providers blend AI triage with per-minute live escalation.

-Solo operators with low call volume can spend as little as $49 per month on a flat AI plan.
-Multi-crew shops with steady volume often spend $349 to $2,500+ per month depending on whether the meter is flat or per minute.
+Solo operators with low call volume can spend as little as $49 per month on an included-call AI plan.
+Multi-crew shops with steady volume often spend $349 to $2,500+ per month depending on whether the vendor bills by included-call plan, per call, or per minute.
 The right pricing model is the one that stays predictable when call volume spikes.

 Want a real number for your shop?